-The Remuneration and Organisational Development committee includes four governors and one coopted member, meeting termly.
-The committee's responsibilities include making recommendations to the Corporation on the remuneration and benefits of the Accounting Officer and other senior postholders.
-Details of remuneration for the year ended 31 July 2018 are set out in note 7 to the financial statements.
-The committee also monitors health and safety on behalf of the Corporation.
+The Remuneration and Organisational Development committee includes five members and meets termly.
+The committee's responsibilities include making recommendations to the Corporation on the remuneration of the Accounting Officer and other senior post-holders.
+Details of remuneration for the year ended 31 July 2019 are set out in note 7 to the financial statements.
+The committee also advises the Corporation on the College's health, safety and wellbeing policy and performance.